-BIO 218 Field Identification of Birds (2) Sp (odd-numbered years) (DD).
+BIO 218 Field Identification of Birds (2) Sp (odd-numbered years).
 Concentrates on the sight and sound identification of birds in their natural habitats.
 A field journal and a bird list completed during this course is required.
-Prerequisites: BIO 101 or BIO 105 or equivalent.
+Prerequisites: BIO 101 or 105 or equivalent.

-BIO 220 Field Natural History (1-3) (DD).
+BIO 220 Field Natural History (1-3)DD.
 Involves participation in an off-campus field trip to experience a focused study of a unique biotic habitat.
 May involve pre-trip lectures and organizational meetings and/or post-trip class sessions or presentations.
-Prerequisites: BIO 105 or BIO 101 or departmental approval.
+Prerequisites: BIO 101 or 105 or departmental approval.
 Different BIO 220 courses may be repeated for credit.